-Traditional trusts always suffer from one major disadvantage: you must
+Traditional trusts always suffer from one major disadvantage.

 The BDIT’s benefits are made possible by one critical principle:

 Assets transferred by a third party (such as a parent) to a properly structured

 trust for your benefit enjoy transfer-tax savings and creditor protection,

 even if you maintain control over those assets.